 September 6, 1962 changed the course of Manitowoc's history when a 20-pound piece of the Sputnik IV satellite crash-landed in the middle of the main street.
 To celebrate this odd twist of fate, the city has preserved the crash spot and saved the space debris in the nearby Rahr-West Art Museum.

 Insider tip: Time your visit for September during the annual Sputnikfest, which honors the moment outer space collided with Manitowoc.

 At 15 feet high, 12 inches thick and nearly 9 tons in weight, the World's Largest Penny maintains a prominent place in tiny Woodruff.
 The concrete currency commemorates a 1953 fundraiser engineered by Dr. Kate Pelham Newcomb, who challenged local schoolchildren to save their pennies to build a hospital.
 Word got out nationwide and ultimately resulted in 1.7 million pennies collected.
 Who would've thought you could build a hospital with loose change?

 Insider tip: Check out the Dr. Kate Museum to learn the whole story.

 Rock in the House is exactly what it says it is.
-The 55-ton boulder rolled down a hill on April 24, 1995, and wedged itself inside the home's master bedroom, where it remains today.
+The 55-ton boulder rolled down a hill in Fountain City on April 24, 1995, and wedged itself inside the home's master bedroom, where it remains today.
 A savvy local realtor purchased the house and turned it into a one-of-a-kind open house.

 If you've ever wanted to stand next to the famous Hollywood sign above Los Angeles, then you might want to consider a trip to Platte Mound to see the World's Largest M. The M was created by students of the former Wisconsin Mining School, now known as the University of Wisconsin-Platteville, thus the "M." You can see the 241-foot-by-214-foot letter from nearly 30 miles away.